leaalbano/leaalbano/README.md

 ### Hi there 👋
 My name is Lea Albano and I recently graduated from California State University, Fullerton with my B.S. in Computer Science.
 - 🔭 I’m currently working on a Monopoly Go trading bot to help users find potential trading partners within the MonopolyGoTrading subreddit.
-- 🌱 I am searching for junior swe roles.
+- 🌱 I am searching for Junior SWE roles.
 - 🙆‍♀️ I'm interested in Backend Development, Cloud Development, and CyberSecurity!
 - 😄 Pronouns: She/her/hers
 - 📫 How to reach me: Leaalbano@csu.fullerton.edu